What are consonant sounds?

 1 Bilabial Two lips come together

-2 Labio-dental Lip and teeth come together
+2 Labio-dental Lower lip and upper teeth come together

 3 Dental Tongue contacts the teeth